-Participant: José Grimm [correspondant].
+Participant: José Grimm [corresponding participant].

-The development of the LaTeX to XML translator, named Tralics, was continued (see section 6.1).
-Binary versions are available for Linux, Windows and MacOS X. Its web page is http://www-sop.inria.fr/apics/tralics.
-It is now licensed under the CeCILL license version two, see http://www.cecill.info.
-Latest release is version 2.13.7, dated 24-11-2010.
+Tralics is a LaTeX to XML translator.
+It is a free software, distributed under the CeCILL license version two, in binary form for Linux, Windows and MacOS X. Sources are also available via its web page http://www-sop.inria.fr/apics/tralics.
+The development of the LaTeX to XML translator, named Tralics, was continued Latest release is version 2.14.4, dated 07-11-2011 (see section 6.1).